OpenRobotLab/EmbodiedScan/data/README.md

 3. Download Matterport3D data [HERE](https://github.com/niessner/Matterport).
 Link or move the folder to this level of directory.

+4. Download ARKitScenes data [HERE](https://github.com/apple/ARKitScenes).
+Link or move the folder to this level of directory.

-4. Download EmbodiedScan data and extract it here.
+5. Download EmbodiedScan data and extract it here.
 Currently, please fill in the [form](https://docs.google.com/forms/d/e/1FAIpQLScUXEDTksGiqHZp31j7Zp7zlCNV7p_08uViwP_Nbzfn3g6hhw/viewform?usp=sf_link), and we will reply with the data download link.

 The directory structure should be as below.